cathysnider/cathysnider.github.io/lando.md

 2. Destroy drupal7 database with lando drush sql-drop -y <br />
 3. SequelPro: import database file; File » Import >> navigate to database

-Important: if your database requires certain modules to be enabled, be sure they are
+**Important:** if your database requires certain modules to be enabled, be sure they are.
+Otherwise your site may blackscreen.

 Supposedly you can import via command line; still a work in progress as I haven't had any luck this way. <br />
 `lando drush sql-cli < ~/my-sql-dump-file-name.sql` <br /><br />